Skip to main content

 • Verify an Oath or Affirmation.

-Public notaries in the US cannot represent someone in their immigration cases.
-They cannot provide legal advice like telling people what they should do, what papers to file, and how to answer questions.
+Public notaries in the US cannot give legal advice or represent someone in their immigration cases.
+They cannot tell people what they should do, what papers to file, and how to answer questions.
 It is called "notario fraud" when a US notary lies and says they can help with an immigration case.

 An Immigration Service Provider can help people navigate the immigration process.
 They must be registered with the Illinois Attorney General’s office.
 Most Immigration Service Providers are not lawyers.
 They cannot give legal advice or represent a person in their immigration case.